“Serle Court is still second to none for civil fraud…”

-One of the things which differentiate Serle Court is that our technical knowledge and long experience in the field of civil fraud is combined with our expertise not only in banking/financial services and company/insolvency but also in the fields of private client and trusts.
+One of the things which differentiates Serle Court is that our technical knowledge and long experience in the field of civil fraud is combined with our expertise not only in banking/financial services and company/insolvency but also in the fields of private client and trusts.
 We can, therefore, provide teams which can tackle fraud cases across the full range of subject matter and legal categories, and across the world.
 As well as regular appearances in the courts in London, over the past few years, we have appeared or advised in the Bahamas, BVI, Bermuda, the Cayman Islands, the Channel Islands, the CIS, France, Isle of Man, Hong Kong, Japan and the UAE.

 In this as in all areas, the directories comment on the client focussed approach, the strategic judgment and the effectiveness in court of our barristers.